jfiutkow/Workaway/README.md

 - webscraped data `Countries 09-2022.rar`
 - Jupyter notebook script `Main_ws.ipynb` in case you would like to webscrap from Workaway portal up-to-date data yourself.
 You can choose from two:
   - first script batch-looping through all countries
-  - second script only webscarping the single input country
+  - second script only webscraping the single input country
 - R markdown file with all the code to fully recreate presented analysis

 ## Usage